KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 4.0.0 (15th September 2026)**
+- Code refactored for better performance, over 10,000 code lines removed
+- Role summary button is back and available all the time
+- Welcome message finally fixed, it only appears 1 time now
+- Mod options should sync now for players who join the lobby after changing any of them.
+If by chance it still fails for someone, use the change preset and change it back workaround before starting the game
+- Main menu credits button fixed
+- Added/changed some intro sounds for certains roles/gamemodes
+- Bounty Hunter no longer gets killed if its target disconnects, instead it can choose a new one
+- Fixed Trapper's traps, now they affect only the first player who steps on them and they become visible to everyone during that time
+- Seeker's current score is now displayed at the start of the minigame
+- Dead bodies are now shown on gamemodes while that player is reviving
+- Fixed an issue on gamemodes where the neutral player would become freezed randomly after killing or getting killed
+- Fixed an issue on Battle Royale, every player's shot now displays correctly on all clients
+- Fixed an issue with Zombie Laboratory's counter, now it updates correctly when someone turns into a zombie

 **Version 3.9.3 (18th August 2026)**
 - Compatibility patch for Among Us 2026.8.18 (v18)
 - Added vanilla Judge's animation to the Captain's force vote out ability